-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers."
-ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective on January 1, 2017.
-Early application is not permitted.
-The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company is evaluating the effect that ASU 2014-09 will have on the consolidated financial statements and related disclosures.
-The Company has not yet selected a transition method nor determined the effect of this standard on its ongoing financial reporting.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers", which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers."
+ASU No. 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP.
+Originally, ASU No. 2014-09, as amended by ASU 2015-14, ASU 2016-08, ASU 2016-10, ASU 2016-12 and ASU 2016-20, was to become effective on January 1, 2017, but the effective date has been deferred for one year.
+Early adoption is permitted as of the original effective date.
+The new standard permits the use of either the retrospective or cumulative effect transition method.
+The new standard will require additional disclosures to provide better clarity about the nature, timing and potential uncertainties of the revenue that is recognized.
+The Company is evaluating the effect that ASU No. 2014-09 will have on the Consolidated Financial Statements and related disclosures.
+The Company has not yet selected a transition method nor determined the impact of adoption of this guidance, which is expected to result in an increase in the revenue disclosures in the Consolidated Financial Statements.